Migueltrigol/vicsekerel/README.md

 ![Alt Text](outputs/demo.gif)

 Implementation of the Vicsek model in Python.
 It allows users to edit the parameters dominating the dynamics of the system and to generate a video of the resulting simulation.
-The repository has been packaged and uploaded to Pypi under "vicsekerel" to facilitate its use.
+The repository has been packaged and uploaded to PyPI under "vicsekerel" to facilitate its use.

 ## **Project Description**